JonnesLin/Datawarmup/README.md

-# From Prototypes to General Distributions: An Efficient Curriculum for Masked Image Modeling
+# CVPR 2025: From Prototypes to General Distributions: An Efficient Curriculum for Masked Image Modeling

 **🚀 Welcome researchers from diverse fields!** This curriculum learning library is designed to accelerate training across various domains: